Expressions of Interest

-Accreditation Visit Teams are an essential part of the prevocational accreditation process, visiting health facilities to conduct interviews and inspections for the purpose of assessment against the SA MET Health Advisory Council Accreditation Standards.
-The prevocational accreditation process promotes a uniformly high standard of education and training for our Trainee Medical Officers (TMOs) which is fundamental in developing and sustaining a highly skilled future medical workforce.
+Accreditation Surveyors are an essential part of the prevocational accreditation process, visiting health facilities to conduct interviews and inspections for the purpose of assessment against the Australian Medical Council’s National standards and requirements for prevocational (PGY1 and PGY2) training programs and terms.
+The prevocational accreditation process promotes a uniformly high standard of education and training for prevocational doctors which is fundamental in developing and sustaining a highly skilled future medical workforce.

-- Report in a relevant, timely and accurate manner, enough information for the Accreditation Committee to make a well informed recommendation on the accreditation status of the facility.
+- Report in a relevant, timely and accurate manner, enough information for the SA MET Health Advisory Council’s Accreditation Committee to make a well informed recommendation on the accreditation status of the facility.

 - Act in a courteous, professional and non-judgemental manner as a representative of the SA MET Health Advisory Council (the Advisory Council).